Silk Road (marketplace): Operations

 The website was launched in February 2011; development had begun six months prior.
 The name "Silk Road" comes from a historical network of trade routes started during the Han Dynasty (206 BCE – 220 CE) between Europe, India, China, and many other countries on the Afro-Eurasian landmass.
 Silk Road was operated by the pseudonymous "Dread Pirate Roberts" (named after the fictional character from The Princess Bride), who was known for espousing libertarian ideals and criticizing regulation.
 Two other individuals were also closely involved in the site's growth and success, known as Variety Jones and Smedley.

 In June 2011, Gawker published an article about the site which led to an increase in notoriety and website traffic.
-U.S. Senator Charles Schumer asked federal law enforcement authorities to shut it down, including the Drug Enforcement Administration (DEA) and Department of Justice.
+U.S. Senator Chuck Schumer asked federal law enforcement authorities to shut it down, including the Drug Enforcement Administration (DEA) and Department of Justice.

 In May 2013, Silk Road was taken down for a short period of time by a sustained DDoS attack.
 On 23 June 2013, it was first reported that the DEA seized 11.02 bitcoins, then worth a total of $814, which the media suspected was a result of a Silk Road honeypot sting.
 The FBI has claimed that the real IP address of the Silk Road server was found via data leaked directly from the site's CAPTCHA and it was located in Reykjavík, Iceland.
-IT Security Experts have doubted the FBI's claims because technical evidence suggests that no misconfiguration that could cause the specific leak was present at the time.
+IT security experts have doubted the FBI's claims because technical evidence suggests that no misconfiguration that could cause the specific leak was present at the time.

 Henry Farrell, an associate professor of political science and international affairs at George Washington University, analyzed Silk Road in an essay for Aeon in 2015.
 He noted that Ulbricht created the marketplace to function without government oversight but found it difficult to verify anonymous transactions.
 To sustain a steady stream of revenue, he started increasing oversight to ensure low transaction costs.
 To do this, he added measures to ensure trustworthiness with implementation of an automated escrow payment system and automated review system.